Demographics of Chicago: LGBT population

 Chicago has one of the largest LGBTQ+ populations in the United States.
 In 2015, roughly 4% of the population identified as LGBTQ+.

 As of 2020, over 15,000 same-sex couples have wed in Cook County alone since the legalization of same-sex marriage in the State of Illinois in 2013.

 Religion

 Christianity is predominant among the city's population who worship (71%).
-The Chicago metropolitan area also includes adherents of Judaism, Islam, Buddhism, Hinduism, Jainism, Sikhism, and the Baháʼí Faith, among others.
+The Chicago metropolitan area also includes adherents of Judaism, Islam, Buddhism, and Hinduism, among others.